Updated information regarding tuition, ancillary and miscellaneous fees and program specific cost estimates are available here.

-The M.DesR/ESTm program will take advantage of the newly launched SCI-Arc Robot House, made possible through generous grants from Staubli Robotics and the Fletcher Jones Foundation.
-The double-height, 1,000-square-foot lab is a research space for hands-on collaborative experimentation, advanced multi-robotic fabrication, and exploration of architectural agency.
-Its multi-robot platform includes six state-of-the-art Stäubli robots, each with a full sphere of motion, which operate together in one flexible configuration.
+The ESTm program takes full advantage of the SCI-Arc Robot House, a research space for hands-on collaborative experimentation, advanced multi-robotic fabrication, and exploration of architectural agency.
+The lab includes six state-of-the-art Stäubli robots, each with a full sphere of motion, which operate together in one flexible configuration.
 The Robot House offers a new design interface extending beyond a production facility.
 It creates unprecedented emulation, simulation and animation environments in which computational geometry, material agency and fabrication logistics merge.Back To Top

 Widely regarded as one of the top contemporary architecture schools in the world, SCI-Arc educates architects and designers who will imagine and shape the future of our built environment and the way we live and interact.
 Less concerned with identifying design and construction trends, SCI-Arc's academic programs emphasize experimental approaches to new materials, concepts, and fabrication methods.Back To Top

 ESTm promotes and extends its academic mission nationally and internationally via publications, public forums, exhibitions, and competitions.
 Additionally, it draws on the expertise of an extensive global network of peers established to support its mission.Back To Top

 ESTm is open to applicants who have already completed a professional degree in Architecture (B.Arch), or its equivalent abroad.

 The early decision deadline for Fall 2014 admission into the MDesR ESTm post-professional program is March 1, 2014.
 Regular admissions deadline is April 15, 2014.
 Late applications are considered on a case-by-case basis.

 The application for the MDesR ESTm post-professional program is available ONLINE.

 Please mail all supporting materials to: